 Korean Beef

 • To start make the sauce for the beef.
-In a high speed blender combine the coconut aminos, chili pepper, garlic, ginger and dates (or honey) and blend until smooth.
+In a high speed blender combine the coconut aminos, chili pepper, garlic, ginger and honey and blend until smooth.

 • Heat the sesame oil in a large skillet on medium high heat.
 Add in the diced red onion, cook for 2 minutes and then add the ground beef.
 Use a wooden spoon to break the beef up into a crumbly texture.
 After 5 minutes of cooking the beef should no longer be red, pour in the sauce, increase the heat to high and leave the meat to continue to cook for another 6-8 minutes, stirring frequently to ensure that it doesn't burn but rather develops a caramelized brown colour.